Upcoming Events

 Spanish Beginners II

-Weekly on Tuesdays | March 3 - April 21 | 11:00 am - 1:00 pm
+Weekly on Tuesdays (8-Week Course) | April 28 - June 16 | 11:00 am - 1:00 pm

 Lawrence Family JCC

 Students will review and expand Spanish structures, develop formal vocabulary, and improve oral skills.
 They'll explore Hispanic culture and literature through short stories and videos.
 Key components include grammar, vocabulary, language awareness, and participation.
-Practicing and understanding Spanish in class is a vital part of this course..
+Practicing and understanding Spanish in class is a vital part of this course.

 New students will receive an assessment prior to enrollment.